SheelaQueen/AdminBot-TheZ/README.md

 ---
 NOTE: ZygnalBot is for Self hosting!

+# The SourceCode of ZygnalBot is DMCA Claimed so follow the License i provided!

 **you can now download the latest version under https://zygnalbot.de/ or just open a ticket in the  discord**